Magic-Phono/cdj3k-magicphono-loader/README.md

 Where `<target>` is one of:
 - `loader`: `check_apl_mode` style loader to allow loading custom packages from USB when booting internal firmware.
 - `sdboot`: Update boot flag to allow booting firmware from an SD-card.
+- `sysinfo`: Dumps system information to the screen.
+Does not write any non-volatile memory so is safe to use.

 ## License